-To maintain a high performing work force, it is important to understand that when there are issues around underperformance, or misconduct, if the issues are not managed and addressed in an appropriate and timely manner, it can lead to negative or unproductive outcomes for staff and the company.
+To maintain a high-performing workforce, it is important to understand that when underperformance or misconduct issues are not managed and addressed in an appropriate and timely manner, it can lead to negative or unproductive outcomes for staff and the company.

 The BAL Underperformance and Misconduct Policy covers topics relevant to the following Federal laws, depending on your location: